crashoverride777/swifty-ads/README.md

 AdMob(iOS).swift
 ```

-into your prohect than you can follow the same steps below (How to use full helper).
-Simply ignore the parts that you do not wish to use.
+into your project and than follow the same steps as below (How to use full helper).
+Simply ignore the parts that do not apply to the other helpers.

 All the helpers have the same method calls as the AdsManager.swift file.